DFD Based Threat modelling | Set 1

 - Numerical Id: Each use scenario should be given a unique identification number.

 - External dependencies – External dependencies means the dependencies on outside resources and security policies.
-Identifying these is very important as if a threat from a external dependency is ignored it may become a valid vulnerability.
+Identifying these is very important as if a threat from an external dependency is ignored it may become a valid vulnerability.
 Following data need to be recorded:

 - Numerical Id: Each external dependency should be assigned a numerical id.

-- External Security notes reference: External security notes from one component can be cross referenced with external dependencies from other components within the application.
+- External Security notes reference: External security notes from one component can be cross-referenced with external dependencies from other components within the application.

 - Numerical Id: Each security note should be assigned a unique identification number.